Woopaa: Unleash the Beast Series

 These are the highlights from the 2022 season of the UTB.
-The 2022 World Champion Bull will have the top six regular season outs and two outs from the world finals.
-The winner will have the highest average bull score.
-This differs from the 10 outs required in previous seasons due to the shortened season.
+The 2022 World Champion Bull would have the top six regular season outs and two outs from the World Finals.
+The winner would have the highest average bull score.
+This differed from the 10 outs required in previous seasons due to the shortened season.

 On January 24, in Duluth, Georgia, Woopaa put up a 46.5 point score for his first appearance of the new season by throwing off Chase Dougherty in 3.21 seconds.
 On February 14, in Oklahoma City, Oklahoma, Woopaa bucked off Austin Richardson for 46.75 points in 4.14 seconds.
 He was rebounding from a subpar score of 44 during the 15/15 bucking battle the previous night.

-During February 21, comparisons were drawn between Woopaa and Ridin’ Solo regarding the World Champion Bull race.
+During February 21, comparisons were drawn between Woopaa and Ridin' Solo regarding the World Champion Bull race.
 Woopaa won the match two years ago for the ABBI World Champion Classic Bull.
-Ridin’ Solo had competed at a higher level recently, scoring higher bull scores such that the two are closer in the race; owner Cord McCoy had Ridin’ Solo ready to challenge Woopaa.
+Ridin' Solo had competed at a higher level recently, scoring higher bull scores such that the two are closer in the race; owner Cord McCoy had Ridin' Solo ready to challenge Woopaa.

 On February 26, in Little Rock, Arkansas, Woopaa was ridden by Manoelito de Souza, Jr. for a score of 92.75 points.
 On March 13, in Glendale, Arizona, Woopaa managed to throw off a determined Derek Kolbaba at 6.99 seconds.
 Woopaa was marked 46.5 points for this buckoff.
-On March 14, in Glendale, Arizona, Woopaa scored 46.5 points, which made him even with Ridin Solo.
+On March 14, in Glendale, Arizona, Woopaa scored 46.5 points, which made him even with Ridin' Solo.

 On March 25, during the 15/15 Bucking Battle in Albuquerque, New Mexico, Woopaa bucked off Mason Taylor in 2.89 seconds, and received 45.5 points.
 Two days later on March 27, Woopaa was successfully ridden by João Ricardo Vieira in the Championship Round to win the regular Albuquerque event.
 Vieira was awarded a 94.25 rider score, while Woopaa was awarded a 45.75 bull score.

 On April 3, in Sioux Falls, South Dakota, Woopaa took the lead of the world champion bull race back in his favor.
 He bucked off Daylon Swearingen in 5.85 seconds in the 15/15 Bucking Battle.
 The bull, however, seemed to almost stop at the end of the out.
 Stock contractor Laramie Wilson said he would rest him so he would be fresh for his next event.
 That would be in Tulsa, Oklahoma on April 15–16.
 Woopaa was 7-2 in outs at this point.
-He was also boasting a 46.17 point average, and was only 0.04 points ahead of Ridin’ Solo.
+He was also boasting a 46.17 point average, and was only 0.04 points ahead of Ridin' Solo.
 Woopaa had bucked four of five of the past events, so Wilson felt a rest was due.